-OSHA recognizes that there are many potential hazards to contaminated laundry.
-The Bloodborne Pathogen Standard defines contaminated laundry as “laundry, which has been soiled with blood or other potentially infectious material or may contain sharps.”
+The OSHA recognizes that there are many potential hazards surrounding contaminated laundry.
+The bloodborne pathogen standard defines contaminated laundry as “laundry which has been soiled with blood or other potentially infectious material or may contain sharps.”
 This can be even more hazardous if this material is labeled or handled improperly.

 - Only handle contaminated laundry when necessary and do so with minimal agitation.